Marina225/marina225.github.io/index.md

 aside: true
 ---

 This is a starting point for you to get to know me.
+I'm a PhD student passionate about AI.
+I'm in this world to help others.
 Read more below and on other pages to get a grasp of what I am and what I strive for.

 #### Name :